 Guerin joined the Allen Toussaint Band in 2009, touring and performing with Toussaint until his passing in 2015.
 During the time with Toussaint, Guerin found his way back to his musical roots.
 Integrating American folk melodies, blues, zydeco, African rhythms, and rock with jazz soloing and orchestral arrangements, Guerin creates an entirely new and singular musical experience.

-In August 2016, Guerin released a single entitled Black Coffee, featuring one of ten songs off of his new album, Grass Roots, which is scheduled to be released in 2017.
+In August 2016, Guerin released a single entitled Black Coffee.
+His new album GRASS ROOTS is scheduled to be released in May 2019.